altixco/altixco.github.io/getting_started.md

 ![](/assets/img/pycharm.jpg)

-Pycharm is the best IDE out there for profesional Python development, this is our preferred editor for devoping Django webapps or APIs.
+Pycharm is the best IDE out there for professional Python development, this is our preferred editor for developing Django webapps or APIs.

 Download Link: <https://www.jetbrains.com/pycharm/>